 Athens’ most impressive sites include the Parthenon, Acropolis, Odeon and Temple of Athena.
 Under the Acropolis is the Plaka district, which are cobblestone streets lined with cafes, restaurants, and souvenir shops, sits and spreads out to Syntagma; the village is like an island within the heart of Greek’s capital which provides the visitor an authentic experience of Greek culture.
 Syntagma Square is a significant site at which the changing of the guards by the Evzones, members of the elite ceremonial, Presidential Guard occurs in front of the Tomb of the Unknown Soldier.

 Sport has always played an important role within Athens’culture.
 While having hosted the aforementioned 2004 Olympic Games, Greece’s capital city first hosted the Summer Olympiad in 1896.
 The port city, Piraeus, is home to Oympiacos F.C. which is the Greek professional soccer club with its name inspired from the Ancient Olympic Games.
 Founded in 1925, Oympiacos, the most successful club in Greek soccer history, plays at the Karaiskakis Stadium.

-Presently, the Port of Piraeus services the following cruise lines: Azamara, Carnival, Celebrity, Crystal, Holland America, Oceania, Princess, Regent Seven Seas, as well as Silversea Cruises including this month’s feature ship Silver Muse.
+Presently, Athens' Port of Piraeus services the following cruise lines: Azamara, Carnival, Celebrity, Crystal, Holland America, Oceania, Princess, Regent Seven Seas, as well as Silversea Cruises including this month’s feature ship Silver Muse.
 Special Needs Group is pleased to provide service to those cruising out of Piraeus.
 In addition, SNG can also service hotels in the area.
-For more information, please visit us at www.specialneedsgroup.com.
+For more information about our special needs cruise rentals, please visit us at www.specialneedsgroup.com.

 Travel Agent - March 2017 Newsletter Full Article